---

 - `column` is NOT a simple bar chart.
 It renders stacked positive/neutral/negative segments.
 For simple vertical bars, use `histogram`.
 For simple horizontal bars, use `horizontal-bar`.

-- **Multi-series comparisons → `bar-lines`.** When a paper figure compares 2–4 methods across N categories (grouped bar charts, clustered columns), use `bar-lines` with `[{ "year": "Category", "years": [{ "name": "Method A", "value": N, "color": "..." }, ...] }]`.
+- For multi-series comparisons, use `bar-lines`.
+When a paper figure compares 2 to 4 methods across N categories (grouped bar charts, clustered columns), use `bar-lines` with `[{ "year": "Category", "years": [{ "name": "Method A", "value": N, "color": "..." }, ...] }]`.

-- **Don't force a graph.** If a paper figure is a complex multi-panel visualization, has dual axes, overlays multiple line series, or uses a chart type not in the table above, omit the `::graph()` call.
+- Do not force a graph.
+If a paper figure is a complex multi-panel visualization, has dual axes, overlays multiple line series, or uses a chart type not in the table above, omit the `::graph()` call.
 The surrounding prose and tables already describe the data.
 A missing graph is better than a misleading one.

 Use a `"title"` field in the payload to give the graph a descriptive heading.
 Without it, the heading defaults to a generic label like "Horizontal Bar Graph".
 With it, the reader sees the original figure title from the paper: